nurupo/nfk-lobby/README.md

 ### Game Preferences

-Shares game preferences among players.
+A global board where players can share their game preferences.

-  * Allows players to share gametypes they want to play, instead of asking "who wants to play X?" every single time in the chat
+  * Allows players to share gametypes they want to play, instead of asking "who wants to play X?" every few minutes in the chat
-  * Fun fact: Built on top of IRC
+  * Built on top of IRC, i.e. doesn't require any extra server

 ![Game Preferences Screenshot](http://i.imgur.com/1AKIDHZ.png)
 <p align="center">Image is clickable</p>